bmariesan/TechSummit2018/README.md

 The samples in the project have been built using Spring Boot 2.x and Spring (Integration) 5.x
 - **MqttProducer** - contains the basic configuration for a producer using the Paho mqtt client within a Spring Boot Integration app
 - **MqttSubscriber** - same as above for a subscriber
-- **MqttDemoConstants** - configurations for the host, QoS, topic from the demo

 # Slides
 https://docs.google.com/presentation/d/1uArweWW-BOPmYOQSZ0tvfSDzawBEMPqCD0rBNn2pw8M/edit?usp=sharing